 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-The District manages its exposure to interest rate risk by investing in the County pool.
-The District maintains an investment of \$47,058,521 with the Orange County Investment Pool.
-The fair value of this investment is approximately \$47,030,888 with an average maturity of 300 days.
+The District does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+The District manages its exposure to interest rate risk by investing in the Orange County Investment Pool.
+The District maintains an investment of \$20,533,616 with the Orange County Investment Pool.
+The fair value of this investment is approximately \$20,541,994 with an weighted average maturity of 519 days.